lbryio/spec/index.md

 lbry://@lbry#3f/meet-lbry
 ```

-##### Claim Sequence
+##### Sequence

 The _n_th accepted claim for this name. _n_ must be a positive number.
-This can be used to resolve claims in the order in which they were made, rather than by the amount of credits backing a claim.
+This can be used to reference claims in the order in which they were made, rather than by the amount of credits backing a claim.

 ```
 lbry://meet-lbry:1
 lbry://@lbry:1/meet-lbry
 ```

-##### Bid Position
+##### Amount Order

 The _n_th claim for this name, ordered by total amount (highest first). _n_ must be a positive number.
-This is useful for resolving non-winning bids in bid order.
+This is useful for resolving non-controlling claims that may become controlling.

 ```
 lbry://meet-lbry$2